 We are now the proud owners of a working prototype and all stakeholders and the product team is happy.
 It's usually the case that this is the stage where you would hand your prototype over to a UI designer.
 But because we’re flying solo, it’s also our job to create the final visual elements.

 Even though there are loads of design tools available, only a couple are considered ‘industry standard’ for UI design and that’s Sketch and Figma.
 Both tools are very similar, so whichever one you pick you’ll be able to switch easily at a later date if you change your mind.
+Remember, it's crucial to pick the perfect web hosting service to service your site's needs.

 11. Don't forget design systems